Schizotypal personality disorder: Environmental

 Unique environmental factors, which differ from shared sibling experiences, have been found to play a role in the development of StPD and its dimensions.
 There is evidence to suggest that parenting styles, early separation, childhood trauma, and childhood neglect can lead to the development of schizotypal traits.
 Neglect, abuse, stress, trauma, or family dysfunction during childhood may increase the risk of developing schizotypal personality disorder.
-There is also evidence indicating that insults in the prenatal environment could affect the development of StPD.
+People with the most severe cases of StPD usually have a combination of childhood trauma and a genetic basis for their condition.

+During childhood, people with StPD may have seen little emotional expression from their parents.
+Another possibility is that they were excessively criticized or felt like they were constantly under threat, potentially resulting in the onset of social anxiety, strange thinking patterns, and blunted affect present in StPD.

 Over time, children learn to interpret social cues and respond appropriately but for unknown reasons this process does not work well for people with this disorder.
-During childhood, people with StPD may have seen little emotional expression from their parents.
-Another possibility is that they were excessively criticized or felt like they were constantly under threat.
-Potentially resulting in the onset of social anxiety, strange thinking patterns, and blunted affect present in StPD.
 Their difficulties in social situations might eventually cause the individual to withdraw from most social interactions, thus leading to asociality.
-Children with schizotypal symptoms usually are more likely to indulge in internal fantasies, more anxious, socially isolated, and more sensitive to criticism.
-People with the most severe cases of StPD usually have a combination of childhood trauma and a genetic basis for their condition.
+Children with schizotypal symptoms usually are more likely to indulge in internal fantasies and are more anxious, socially isolated, and sensitive to criticism.

-Signs and Symptoms

-StPD is characterized by 5 or more of the following: